Path Planning using a One-shot-sampling Skeleton Map: Results

 \subsection{Dataset}

-For training and testing SkelUNet we use a data-set with 12,500 maps.
-We appoint $80.0\%$ of the data-set to train and $20.0\%$ of the data-set to test.
+For training and testing SkelUnet, we utilize a dataset comprising 12,500 maps.
+We split the dataset into $80.0\%$ for training and $20.0\%$ for testing.
 Each map is a binary image of 64x64 pixels.
-The maps are made up of hallways and rooms similar to classic dungeon maps and they are a good representation of residential and office floor plans and therefore we consider are interesting navigation maps for service robots \cite{GridMapGeneration}.
-For the training stage, we use the Zhang-Sue method \cite{zhang1984fast} to get the target for the model.
+The maps consist of hallways and rooms similar to classic dungeon maps, serving as a good representation of residential and office buildings.
+A complete review of the map generation process and dataset is available in \cite{GridMapGeneration}.
+For the training stage, we use the Zhang-Suen's method \cite{zhang1984fast} to generate the target images.